algolia/algoliasearch-wordpress/README.md

 Once the plugin is installed a new tab will appears in Wordpress admin panel

-### Credentials
+### Credentials & Template

 In this section you configure two things:

-   1. **Your Application ID & API keys**:
+##### Your Application ID & API keys

 You need to configure this section based on your Algolia credentials.
 You can fetch them from [here](https://www.algolia.com/licensing).

-   2. **Your index names prefix**:
+##### Your index names prefix

 The plugin will create several indices, all of them will be prefixed by this value:

  * 1 index for the instant search results page
  * 1 index for each section of the auto-completion menu
  * 1 (slave) index for each sort order you enable

-### UI Integration

-#### Search Experience Configuration

-   1. **Search Bar**

-   To be able to trigger the search at each keystroke on your site you need to specify where the plugin is supposed to find the search input.
-You do that by specifying a jQuery/DOM selector.

-   In Wordpress's default theme it is: `[name='s']`

-   2. Instant search

-   You need to indicate the jQuery/DOM selector specifying where the plugin is supposed to inject your results.

-   You can also configure the number of results you want by page.

-#### Results template
+##### Template

 The plugin supports templates which allows you to customize the way your results are displayed.
 You can choose one of the 2 sample templates or build your own.
 The template is **totally independent** from the Wordpress theme.
 The default templates are handling both Autocompletion **AND** Instant-search results page.

+### Attributes & Ranking

+##### Attributes To Index

+You can configure the Wordpress attributes and taxonomies you want to index by adding them to the list.
+If you use Wordpress as a blog you shouldn't have to change anything.

+For each attribute you enable, you can decide to make it searchable & retrievable.

+You can also choose if you want the attribute to be consider ordered or not:

+   1. **Ordered**: Matches at the beginning of an attribute **will be** considered more important than matches at the end.
+This setting is recommended for short attributes like `title`.

+   2. **Unordered**: Matches at the beginning of the list **will not be** considered more important than matches at the end.
+This setting is recommended for long attribute like `content`.

+##### Custom Ranking

+For each attribute you enable, you can make them part of your custom ranking formula.

+**Notes:** Attributes that you enable here <b>NEED to be numerical attributes</b>.

+### Auto-complete Menu

+##### Search Bar

+To be able to trigger the search at each keystroke on your site you need to specify where the plugin is supposed to find the search input.
+You do that by specifying a jQuery/DOM selector.

+In Wordpress's default theme it is: `[name='s']`

+##### Sections

+Configure here the sections you want to see in the dropdown menu displayed as-you-type bellow the search bar.

+### Search Results Page

+##### Container

+Configure here the container that will be used to inject the search results in your page.

-### Types
+##### Enabled Types

-You can choose the Wordpress types you want to index.
+You can choose the Wordpress types you want to search for in the full results page.
 By default, only `post` and `page` are selected.
 If one of your extensions (WooCommerce for instance) creates new types you will see them in this list.

-You can order them to change the order of each section in the auto-completion menu.
-You can also specify the label used for each type to display the title of each auto-completion menu section.

-### Attributes

-You can configure additional attributes or taxonomies you want to index.
-If you use Wordpress as a blog you shouldn't have to change anything.
-When using Wordpress with plugins like WooCommerce this should be very useful as you probably want to include the `price` or the `total_sales` attributes as well.

-When you enable an attribute, the plugin will add this attribute to the record but **it will NOT be searchable UNLESS you enable it in the Search Configuration tab**.
+##### Faceting

 When you make an attribute facetable **AND if you are in Instant Search Results Page mode** you will see a faceting/filtering bloc appears in which you can filter your results easily.